 Greater-than-minor if: The critical characteristics do not provide reasonable assurance that the item will perform its intended safety function.

 Example c.
-A vendor places a laboratory on their safety-related approved suppliers list based on NVLAP (ILAC) certification only.
+A vendor places a calibration or testing laboratory on their safety-related approved suppliers list based on NVLAP (ILAC) certification only.

-Minor because: It is found the vendor verifies the following before contracting calibration services: (1) the accreditation is to ANSI/ISO/IEC 17025; (2) the accrediting body is one of the 6 NRC approved domestic ILAC accrediting bodies; (3) the published scope of accreditation for the calibration laboratory covers the needed measurement parameters, ranges, and uncertainties; (4) the purchase documents impose additional technical and administrative requirements, as necessary, to satisfy the vendor’s QA Program and technical requirements; (5) the purchase documents require reporting as-found calibration data when calibrated items are found to be out-of-tolerance; and (6) the laboratory reports the standards and measuring equipment used for all calibrations.
+Minor because: It is found the vendor verifies the following before contracting calibration or testing services: (1) the accreditation is to ANSI/ISO/IEC 17025; (2) the accrediting body is one of the 6 NRC approved domestic ILAC accrediting bodies; (3) the published scope of accreditation for the calibration laboratory covers the needed measurement parameters, ranges, and uncertainties; (4) the purchase documents impose additional technical and administrative requirements, as necessary, to satisfy the vendor’s QA Program and technical requirements; (5) the purchase documents require reporting as-found calibration data when calibrated items are found to be out-of-tolerance; and (6) the laboratory reports the standards and measuring equipment used for all calibrations.

-Greater-than-minor if: the above are not met, the M&TE was not in calibration, and the M&TE was used on safety related SSCs.
+Greater-than-minor if: All the above are not met, the M&TE was not in calibration, and the M&TE was used on safety related SSCs.

+20. Safeguards Information (SGI)

+Example a.
+Adequate controls were not established to ensure that Safeguards Information (SGI) was stored in a controlled manner.
+Specifically, a hard drive or bootable partition was not stored within an approved lockable container.

+Minor because: There was no actual spillage of SGI, because the unlocked information still remained within a locked room that was access-controlled.

+Greater-than-minor if: There was an actual spillage of SGI beyond an authorized person or controlled-access location, or for example spillage to a publicly-accessible website.

+21. Critical Digital Assets (CDA) (NEI 08-09 Appendix A, Section 3.1.3)

+Example a.
+A critical digital asset (CDA) was classified by the licensee as a direct CDA and the inspectors discovered that the licensee had inadequately implemented some of the NEI 08-09, “Cyber Security Plan for Nuclear Reactors,” Appendix D technical controls.
+However, when re-reviewed it was determined that the CDA met the criteria for an indirect CDA and the required baseline controls, in accordance with NEI 13-10, “Cyber Security Control Assessments,” Section 5 were in place.

+Minor because: Upon assessment, the CDA met the criteria for an indirect CDA in accordance with NEI 13-10 and all the required baseline controls were in

+place for an indirect CDA.

+Greater-than-minor if: The baseline controls for an indirect CDA were not in place.
+In addition, the performance deficiency would be more than minor if the CDA was categorized as an indirect CDA, and inspector assessment showed that the CDA was a direct CDA, and the CDA was not adequately protected because the required controls were not in place.

 APPENDIX F